luau-lang/luau/rfcs/lower-bounds-calculation.md

 1. `(T0..TN, A?) <: (T0..TN)` says that optional arguments can be left off by callers for type packs to make optional function arguments work.
 1. `(T0..TN, any) <: (T0..TN)` just to be crystal clear that an argument whose type is `any` is also optional.

+We also introduce some changes to how function definitions and calls work:

-1. The type of any function literal whose arguments have fixed arity always have an implicit unnamed `any...` parameter.
+1. The type of any function literal whose arguments have fixed arity always have an implicit `any...` parameter.
 It is safe to oversaturate such a function with any number of extra arguments of any type.
+1. Function types that are written as fixed-arity remain fixed-arity.
+They are not variadic.
 1. When calling a value whose type is a fixed-arity function, we permit it to be oversaturated with any number of `nil` values, and `nil` values _only_.

+We could frame rules 2 and rules 3 differently but equivalently: Function types that are written as fixed-arity are treated as though they have an implicit `nil...` parameter.

-And the standard subtyping rule for functions
+The standard subtyping rule for functions is unchanged.

-1. `T -> R <: U -> S` if `U <: T` and `R <: S`
+`T -> R <: U -> S` if `U <: T` and `R <: S`

 Our `map_array` example typechecks because the lambda passed to `map_array` implicitly accepts `any...` in addition to its declared argument.

 Our `higher` example does not typecheck because the function argument `f` can only be oversaturated with extra `nil` values.

 ## Drawbacks

+There is a potential cause for concern that we will be inferring unions of functions in cases where we previously did not.
+Unions are known to be potential sources of performance issues.
+One possibility is to allow Luau to be less intelligent and have it "give up" and produce less precise types.
+This would come at the cost of accuracy and soundness.

 ## Alternatives